Harry Potter and the Cursed Child

 Training: Royal Central School of Speech and Drama

-Theatre includes: Trouble In Mind, Pericles, A Pacifist’s Guide To The War On Cancer, I Want My Hat Back, The Amen Corner (National Theatre); The Collaboration, Fairview, Feast, Been So Long (Young Vic); Last Easter (Orange Tree Theatre); Nine Lessons And Carols (Almeida Theatre); Caroline Or Change (Playhouse Theatre); Caroline Or Change (Hampstead Theatre); King (Hackney Empire); Touch, Fury (Soho Theatre); The Oresteia, Measure For Measure, The Frontline (Revival), The Frontline (Shakespeare’s Globe); Made In Dagenham (Adelphi Theatre); Little Shop Of Horrors (New Wolsey); Avenue Q (The Noel Coward Theatre); Caroline Or Change (Royal National Theatre).
+Theatre Includes: Trouble in Mind, Pericles, A Pacifist’s Guide to the War on Cancer, Want My Hat Back, The Amen Corner (National Theatre); The Collaboration, Fairview, Feast, Been So Long (Young Vic); Last Easter (Orange Tree Theatre); Nine Lessons and Carols (Almeida Theatre); Caroline, or Change (Playhouse Theatre); Caroline, or Change (Hampstead Theatre); King (Hackney Empire); Touch, Fury (Soho Theatre); The Oresteia, Measure for Measure, The Frontline (revival) (Shakespeare’s Globe); Made in Dagenham (Adelphi Theatre); Little Shop of Horrors (New Wolsey); Avenue Q (Noël Coward Theatre) and Caroline, or Change (Royal National Theatre).

-Television includes: Malpractice (Season 2), Mrs Sidhu Investigates, Death in Paradise, Industry (Series 2), Ragdoll, The Wheel Of Time, Enterprice (Series 2), Gameface, Hard Sun, Cuffs, The Future Wag’s Of Great Britain.
+Television Includes: Malpractice, Mrs Sidhu Investigates, Death in Paradise, Industry, Ragdoll, The Wheel of Time, Enterprice (season two), GameFace, Hard Sun, Cuffs and The Future WAGs of Great Britain.

 Rose